-- Provides a way for you to communicate with students and give feedback about their academic progress. - Helps facilitate a timely connection to campus support professionals and services for intervention. - Schedule advisement appointments that sync Outlook, make "Notes" on appointments, and view semester tracking items (flags and kudos).
-Allowing for more holistic and informed academic advisement. - A convenient and interactive platform that gives you access to your students and their success network, including their academic advisor and their other instructors. - Convenient class list with student photos.
+- Communicate with students and give feedback about their academic progress. - Facilitates a timely connection to campus support offices and services for intervention. - Convenient and interactive platform that gives you access to your students and their success network, including their academic advisor and other instructors. - Schedule advisement appointments that automatically sync with Outlook.
+Make notes on appointments and view semester tracking notifications, allowing for more holistic and informed academic advisement. - Convenient attendance feature and class list with student photos.